Gregster31/BullTrading/README.md

 Algorithmic Trading

 Tools:
-BeautifulSoup: Tool to scrape websites in Python
+BeautifulSoup: Tool to scrape websites in Python <br>
-Redis: Save data in-memory for easy access
+Redis: Save data in-memory for easy access <br>
-Flask: Create a webApp with pythonic syntax
+Flask: Create a webApp with pythonic syntax <br>

 how to start: